2018 Monaghan Senior Football Championship

 The 2018 Monaghan Senior Football Championship was the 112th edition of Monaghan GAA's premier gaelic football tournament for senior clubs in County Monaghan, Ireland.
 Ten teams competed, with the winners representing Monaghan in the AIB GAA Ulster Club Senior Football Championship.
 The championship used a double-elimination format for Rounds 1 and 2 before becoming knock-out.

 Scotstown were the defending champions after defeating Magheracloone in the 2017 final, and were aiming for their fourth consecutive title.
-The 2018 competition seen the return of Carrickmacross and Inniskeen to the Senior ranks following their promotion from the Intermediate competition.
+The 2018 competition saw the return of Carrickmacross and Inniskeen to the Senior ranks following their promotion from the Intermediate competition.

 Team changes

 The two bottom-placed teams in the Monaghan Senior Football League are relegated to the Intermediate ranks for the following season, with the Intermediate Football Championship winners and Intermediate Football League winners promoted in their place.
 If a team wins both the Intermediate Championship and League, then the next highest placed team in the League will be promoted.

 The following teams have changed division since the 2017 championship season.